 You first instantiate the client and instruct what all you are interested in performing -

-video_client = videointelligence.VideoIntelligenceServiceClient()
+= videointelligence.VideoIntelligenceServiceClient()

-features = [videointelligence.enums.Feature.LABEL_DETECTION]
+video_client = [videointelligence.enums.Feature.LABEL_DETECTION] features

 It provides a bag of different features like entity detection, logo recognition, text recognition, object tracking, and so on.
 Here I am only interested in performing entity detection on a per-segment basis.
 A user usually specifies segments if they are interested to only analyze a part of their videos.
 I didn’t specify any segments, and in that case, the Video Intelligence API handles the entire video as a segment.
 The API also allows you to perform label detection on more granular levels, i.e. on both shot and frame levels.